Wang Yang (politician): Political positions and public image

-Wang is often seen as a leading liberal in China's ruling elite, representing a school of thought that advocates for a greater role of the free market, gradual political liberalization, and a government that is more in touch with the needs of ordinary people.
+Wang is often seen as a leading liberal and reformist in China's ruling elite, representing a school of thought that advocates for a greater role of the free market, gradual political liberalization, and a government that is more in touch with the needs of ordinary people.
 Although he has been generally more daring in challenging party orthodoxy compared to his peers, analysts suggest that he is unlikely to directly challenge the party line.

 Wang is also seen as an advocate for market-based solutions to economic development.
 If economic growth were analogous to baking a cake, Wang said that the priority should be to "bake a cake" rather than to divide it, i.e., economic growth takes precedence over wealth re-distribution.
 This was in stark contrast to the "Chongqing model" advanced by Bo Xilai, which suggests that wealth should be re-distributed fairly first, or that wealth redistribution and economic growth can take place simultaneously.
 Wang and Bo's opposing views on what was dubbed the "Cake Theory" have been characterized as an increasingly apparent "left-right" ideological divide within China's ruling elite.

 Wang is often seen smiling in public and has been known to shun hair dye, unlike most of his colleagues.
 Wang is also known to make offhand and often humorous remarks in public.
-As the top economic official representing China at the 2013 U.S.-China Strategic and Economic Dialogue, Wang compared the relationship between China and the United States as that of a married couple.
+As the top economic official representing China at the 2013 U.S.–China Strategic and Economic Dialogue, Wang compared the relationship between China and the United States as that of a married couple.
 In a session with U.S. Treasury Secretary Jack Lew, Wang remarked "I am aware that the US allows gay marriage, but I don't think Jacob and I have such intentions."
 He later added that China and the United States should not "choose the path of a divorce", stating, "like that of Wendy Deng and Rupert Murdoch, it is just too expensive".

 Personal life

+Wang Yang is married to Zhu Mali, whose father Zhu Jianyuan was the deputy head of the Suxian Prefecture.
+They have one daughter, Wang Xisha, who graduated from Peking University’s Guanghua School of Management and received a master's degree from Tufts University.

-In 2019, Wang's sole child, Wang Xisha, was reported by the New York Times to have been hired in 2010 by Deutsche Bank partly because of her father's connections.
+In 2019, Wang Xisha was reported by The New York Times to have been hired in 2010 by Deutsche Bank partly because of her father's connections.
 In particular, it was mentioned by an employee at the bank during her application process that Wang Xisha would "have access" to a state-owned automaker in Guangzhou, where Wang Yang was a top government official.
 In 2020, Wang Xisha was mentioned again by the New York Times, where it was reported that she bought a US$2 million home in Hong Kong in 2010.
-She is married to Nicholas Zhang.
+She is married to Nicholas Zhang (Zhang Xinliang), the grandson of the former defense minister Zhang Aiping.